mmittleman/mmittleman.github.io/_posts/2026-03-10-website-launch.md

 Officially launching a website to track and follow my progress through my PhD!
 Here are some highlights from my career so far:

 ### Spring 2023
 Graduated from my undergrad of Trinity University with a B.S. in Engineering Science and a Minor in Mathematics!
-So grateful for my research mentor, Dr. Emma Treadway, for all her support!
+So grateful for my research mentor, [Dr. Emma Treadway] (https://www.linkedin.com/in/emma-treadway-53772332), for all her support!

 <p style="text-align:center;">
   <img src="{{ '/assets/img/launch/undergrad.jpeg' | relative_url }}" alt="Undergrad Graduation" width="300">